Sharing Life Skills :: Sewing is Harder Than It Seams

 My husband has been teaching weekly sewing classes to our almost seven-year-old, and I have been humbly attending as a fellow student.
 Each Sunday, we haul a pile of practice garments, mini spools of thread in a rainbow of colors, an assortment of buttons, and my largely unused sewing kit to our deck and settle in to work.

 When I first successfully stitched a seam and sewed on a button, I was so proud of myself.
 But I was also embarrassed.
 Not because my husband was the one who taught me or because I should have known how to do it because I am a girl (insert eyeroll).
 No, I was embarrassed because I felt as though I let my mother and both my grandmothers down.
-(I know my mom is going to read this, and she will be quick to say that is not true--because she's wonderful like that--but that's how I felt, Mom.)
+(I know my mom is going to read this, and she will be quick to say that is not true–because she’s wonderful like that–but that’s how I felt, Mom.)

 It’s not as though the opportunity to learn never presented itself; my mom has attempted to teach me to sew multiple times throughout the years.
 But for whatever reason, the sewing lessons never stuck.
 Maybe it’s because it was just faster and easier for my mom to sew on a button herself, and for me to let her.